 You can normally recognise rising damp by the tell-tale tide marks, sometimes reaching up to 1 metre above ground level.
 Wet staining may also be visible, as well as peeling wallpaper or even black mould.
 Because rising damp rarely rises above 1 metre, you will not usually find it above the ground floor level.

 Your landlord will usually be responsible for putting this right.

 It’s caused when water soaks into porous surfaces, such as brickwork.
-And, it is often due to leaking or overflowing pipes and gutters.
-Other causes might be poorly installed cavity wall insulation getting saturated, or leaking overflow pipes or toilet cisterns.
+And it is often due to leaking or overflowing pipes and gutters, or poorly installed cavity wall insulation getting saturated.
 The result is that water will soak through walls and into the house, causing damp.
-You will find damp patches in localised areas and may be higher up, even in high-rise buildings.

 Once again, putting this right is something expected of your landlord.